 Paint colors are not regulated in the historic district.
+Although paint colors help to create a unified appearance for a historic district, they are also reversible.
 The explanation given here is to assist owners of historic properties who wish to enhance the appearance of their buildings through the use of appropriate paint colors.

 The original color of a house may be determined through paint analysis.
-Look for samples of the original color behind shutters or trim, or in a protected corner.
-These areas usually show the original colors because they have not been exposed to weather and have not been scraped to bare wood.
-Three or four colors may have been used in the original paint scheme of the earlier Victorian-era house.
+To conduct the analysis, look for samples of the original color behind shutters or trim, or in a protected corner.
+These areas usually show the original colors because they have not been exposed to weather and the elements, and have not been scraped to bare wood.
+It is appropriate to assume that three or four colors were used in the original paint scheme of the earlier Victorian-era house.
 Later revival styles may have used only a two-color scheme, and white was very common with the revival styles.
 Darker earth tones were used on Craftsman styles.
-The paint color of trim, window sashes, porch columns, doors, shutters, and wood brackets typically contrasts with the house siding.
+The paint color of trim, window sashes, porch columns, doors, shutters, and wood brackets typically contrast with the house siding.
 Window sashes were often painted the darkest color.

-Many paint companies now offer colors that replicate historic colors.
-Before selecting paint colors, take a look at these historic color selections for ideas.
-Most importantly, if the original color is to be painted over, leave an unscraped patch in a protected place so a record of the original paint layers remains on the house.
+Many paint companies now manufacture colors that replicate historic colors.
+Before selecting paint colors.
+Consider using these historic color selections as a reference.
+Most importantly, if the original color is to be painted over, leave an un-scraped patch in a protected place so a record of the original paint layers remains on the house.

 Historic houses were usually painted with a lead base, and later alkyd, paint.
 This paint is generally glossier than latex paint.
-If a latex paint is used on the house, first apply a good coat of primer to mask the old oil paint so that the new coat of latex paint will adhere properly.
-Use a glossy finish latex paint to more closely match the original look of the siding.
-Make sure that all six sides of each piece of new siding is painted to seal out moisture and prevent warping.
-With this practice, the paint will last longer. siding, as long as the profile and exposure (visible width) is historically appropriate.
-Existing vinyl or aluminum siding may be replaced in-kind as long as no further architectural detailing is covered or removed.
+If a latex paint is used on the house, first install a good coat of primer manufactured to mask the old oil paint so that the new coat of latex paint will adhere properly.
+Use a glossy finish latex paint to more closely replicate the original appearance of the house.
+Ensure that all six sides of each piece of new siding is painted to seal out moisture and prevent warping.
+With this practice, the paint will last longer.